 For a while now, I’ve been meaning to write a series of articles on how the pursuit of perfection in various fields can teach valuable lessons for LSAT preparation, and how that pursuit sometimes conflicts with prevailing conventional wisdom.
 In honor of tonight’s national championship football game, we start with Oregon’s Blur Offense.

-Returning to Oregon, when you watch the National Championship tonight, aside from enjoying what I hope will be an Oregon offensive assault never before seen in a title game, keep in mind that their success has been built upon a unique approach, and one that someday may be the norm but originally was viewed as a fad and somewhat of an oddity.
-Take control of your LSAT prep and make the decisions that are best for you, and hopefully your resulting success will be on a championship level!
+When you watch the National Championship tonight, aside from enjoying what I hope will be an Oregon offensive assault never before seen in a title game, keep in mind that their success has been built upon a unique approach.
+This approach may someday be the norm but was originally fad and somewhat of an oddity.
+Take control of your LSAT prep and make the decisions that are best for you.
+Hopefully your resulting success will be on a championship level!